LauraBertola/Tutorials/WGS (low depth)/FastQC_Trimming_Mapping.md

 We'll use [this reference genome](https://www.dnazoo.org/assemblies/panthera_leo_krugeri) to map our data to.
 The reference files with all index files can be found in a folder called Reference/.
 Alternatively, you can download it yourself and index it, following the steps in [Exercise 2](https://github.com/LauraBertola/Tutorials/blob/main/WGS%20(high%20depth)/Exercises.md) (just make sure that you download the right reference genome, and not the tiger genome which is being used in Exercise 2!).

 You can also look into the reference file, the one ending with .fna, using `less`.
-You probably don't want to scroll to an entire genome, so you can also look at the different scaffolds.
+You probably don't want to scroll through an entire genome, so you can also look at the different scaffolds.
 They conveniently all start with a line starting with a >, so you can use `grep` to take a look at only those lines.
 Make sure you're in the right folder when running this command.
 ```
 grep ">" Panthera_leo_krugeri_HiC.fasta
 ```